Climate change could make it more difficult for plants to pull nutrients from the soil, making food less nutritious.

-The new research, published in the journal Trends in Plant Science, finds increasing levels of CO2 as a result of global warming will make some plants more productive.
+In a study published late last year in the journal Trends in Plant Science, researchers made a startling discovery: increasing levels of CO2 as a result of global warming will make some plants more productive.
+That’s right, more productive.
 But that’s not necessarily a good thing.
 Many plants used for key food crops are expected to become less nutritious.
 The research was supported by the I-Site MUSE, the CNRS through the MITI interdisciplinary PRIME program, and the BAP department of INRAE.

 “There are many reports in the literature showing that the CO2 levels expected at the end of the twenty-first century will lead to a lower concentration of nitrogen in most plants, mainly affecting the protein content in plant products,” the study’s lead author Alain Gojon, research director of France’s National Research Institute for Agriculture, Food and the Environment, said in a statement.
 “It is very important to understand why growing plants at elevated CO2 has such a negative effect on the protein content of most staple crops and the future of food.”

 Climate change’s impact on soil

 The problem stems from the soil where nitrogen creates amino acids the plants turn in to proteins.
 The elevated CO2 levels can create a nitrogen deficiency, leading to less nutritious crops.